Notice of Pre-AIA or AIA Status

 Newcomer discloses:

-obtain second matching information indicating a matching degree between the second valid data and the second comparison data (see paragraphs [0041] and [0042]).
+obtain second matching information indicating a matching degree between the second valid data and the second set of comparison data (see paragraphs [0041] and [0042]).
 Newcomer teaches obtaining matching information that calculates a degree and confidence score for the matching data for multiple piece of data, and

 Claim 7: